Lewi97/LewiScript/README.md

   fn add(n): # this is implicitly added
     this.value = this.value + n
   end # end scope of add
-end # end scope of function declaration
+end # end scope of class declaration

 var my_number = Number() # A class is just a function with an implicit this object that all members get assigned to. my_number.add(5)